-In 2024, the trio were selected for the Britten Pears Young Artist Programme as Chamber Ensemble in Residence for the 2024–25 season, supported by the H Steven and P E Wood Bursary.
-During this residency, they premiered a new trio by Iranian-American composer Darius Paymai, and gave sold-out performances at Jubilee Hall, Britten Studio, and Orford Church.
+The trio has performed at major UK venues including The Bridgewater Hall, Cadogan Hall, Kings Place, and Milton Court Concert Hall, alongside appearances in churches, historic houses, and experimental venues.
+In 2024 they were selected for the Britten Pears Young Artist Programme as Chamber Ensemble in Residence for the 2024-25 season, supported by the H Steven and P E Wood Bursary.
+During the residency they gave sold out performances at Jubilee Hall, Britten Studio, and Orford Church, and premiered a new trio by Iranian-American composer Darius Paymai.

-Collaboration is at the heart of the trio’s practice, often working across disciplines and incorporating live electronics and visual media into their performances.
-Projects have included Pinpricks In The Sky (2020), a multimedia collaboration exploring climate change with Orchestra for the Earth, filmmaker Big Blue Blueprint, poet Milli Dubin, and composer Adam Possener, as well as performances with jazz drummer Mark Sanders.
-The trio has also received coaching and mentorship from leading musicians including Robert Levin, Jane Atkins, Prach Boondiskulchock, and members of the Endellion Quartet and Heath Quartet.
+Beyond the concert stage, Trio Farben work across disciplines, incorporating live electronics and visual media into their practice.
+Projects include Pinpricks in the Sky (2020), a multimedia collaboration exploring the climate crisis with Orchestra for the Earth, filmmaker Big Blue Blueprint, poet Milli Dubin, and composer Adam Possener, as well as collaborations with jazz drummer Mark Sanders.
+In 2025 the trio recorded the score and title music for Taylor, Channel 4’s Taylor Swift documentary, with UK broadcast, international distribution, and Curzon Cinema screenings.

 HARP